Which discount percentage drives the highest conversion rate?

 Anything with a 50% discount or even higher sounds interesting to buyers and could make them think that they simply have to buy something before the offer ends or the stock finishes.
 Here's what makes this discount work:

-- Creates a Sense of Urgency: Such a huge discount is typically linked with clearance sells or other promotional sales which compel customers to make purchases quickly.
+• Creates a Sense of Urgency: Such a huge discount is typically linked with clearance sales or other promotional sales.
+The "limited-time offers create a sense of urgency, compelling customers to make purchases quickly.

-- High-Volume Sales: Although profit per unit is decreased, its significant discount can result in a greater number of products sold at once and a decreased amount of stocks left.
+• High-Volume Sales: Although profit per unit is decreased, a significant discount can result in a greater number of products sold at once.
+On top of that, most of the stock is also cleared.

 Advantages

-- 50% off is a great way to increase conversions and traffic by creating a buzz among shoppers.
+• 50% off is a great way to increase conversions and traffic by creating a buzz among shoppers.
+It’s best to get new customers on board and clear out existing stock.

 Disadvantages